 Now, you can use page builders to create your own product displays.
 Then you can copy and paste and edit them every time you need a new one.
 That might be fine for a few posts, but trust me, it gets old after a few hundred posts.

 This is another area Lasso truly shines.
-All of your displays are handled in one dashboard, and you can insert them anywhere you want from the
+All of your displays are handled in one dashboard, and you can insert them anywhere you want from the WordPress post editor.
+We’ve already done the work to optimize the displays, so you can get back to creating high-quality content.

 There are other tools that do some of the things Lasso does, but none that do everything Lasso does.
 That’s why I recommend any affiliate marketer skip the guessing game, use Lasso displays, and optimize their content the easy way.